adjust/unity_purchase_sdk/README.md

 The last ten transaction IDs are remembered and revenue events with duplicate transaction IDs are skipped.

-**At the moment, transaction duplication protection mechanism is working only for iOS platform.**
+**At the moment, the transaction duplication protection mechanism is working only for the iOS platform.**

 Using the examples from above, you can do this as follows: